 Between 1918 to 1919, the H1N1 virus infected about a third of the world’s population and resulted in at least 50 million deaths.
 So when it’s a hundred years later and the evening news makes us aware of the latest viral outbreak happening somewhere on the planet — whether it’s coronavirus, Ebola, SARS, MERS, Zika, or a new strain of bird flu — it’s natural to wonder if it’s just another media-fueled scare or a genuine cause for alarm.

-On this episode we’re joined by Dr. Dennis Carroll, former USAID director for pandemic influenza and emerging threats, currently working with The Global Virome Project — an international partnership that aims to identify and halt the spread of the world’s unknown viruses with a proactive, rather than reactive, approach that might just put a cap on the Pandemic Era.
+On this episode we’re joined by Dr. Dennis Carroll, former USAID Director for the Pandemic Influenza and Other Emerging Threats Unit, currently working with The Global Virome Project — an international partnership that aims to identify and halt the spread of the world’s unknown viruses with a proactive, rather than reactive, approach that might just put a cap on the Pandemic Era.
 Listen, learn, and enjoy!

 Please Scroll down for Featured Resources and Transcript!